Cray-HPE/docs-csm/operations/CSM_product_management/Configure_CSM_Packages_with_CFS.md

 not include this playbook.

 CSM includes a playbook that should be applied to Compute and Application node images.
-The `csm_packages.yml` playbook installs the packages for both the CFS and BOS reporters.
-These packages are necessary for CFS and BOS to run, so a configuration layer containing the playbook must be included in the image customization for any nodes that are expected to be managed with CFS and BOS.
+Among other things, the `csm_packages.yml` playbook installs the packages for the CFS state reporter.
+This package is necessary for [CFS](../../glossary.md#configuration-framework-service-cfs) to operate on a node, so a configuration layer containing the playbook must be included in the image customization for any nodes that are expected to be managed with CFS.

 ## Setting up the CSM configuration layer